ajordana/zoo-rob/traj_opt/README.md

 - Using the XLA flag: `--xla_gpu_deterministic_ops=true`
 - JAX version ≤ 0.4.34 for proper deterministic behavior with MJX

-**Version Conflict**: The deterministic flag works reliably with JAX ≤ 0.4.34, but Hydrax and Evosax pin newer JAX versions.
+**Version Conflict**: The deterministic flag works reliably with JAX ≤ 0.4.34 (see this issue as an example https://github.com/jax-ml/jax/issues/27796), but Hydrax and Evosax pin newer JAX versions.
 Test Hydrax functionality after installing the appropriate JAX version.